 I was just 18 years old, and it was a week before graduation.
 In a few short (though they’d feel like an eternity) months, I’d be off to college and out of that podunk town.
 No more ridiculous rules enforced by my stifling parents.
 No more watching every word I said, everything I did, and being the daughter I was supposed to be, just so I don’t make waves.

 The clock was counting down, and I knew my parents could feel it just like I could.
 My Mom reacted in her usual, smothering way.
 She wanted to know every facet of every part of my life, as always, and I kept her at arm’s length, as always.
 Dad was another story.
 Grim, tense – it was like he expected me to strip my way through college, drop out a month in and join a motorcycle gang.
-He wanted me attending the college in our town, and living at home.
+He wanted me attending the college in our town (if I had to go to college at all), and living at home.
 I didn’t even apply there.
 Instead, I applied and got accepted to a university on the other side of the state, five hours and a whole new life away.

 My Dad wasn’t ever the nurturing type.
 While my Mom was known for her screwball sense of humor and over-the-top dramatics, Dad was her total opposite.
 Quiet, serious, usually with his face buried in a book when he wasn’t at work.
 My friends nicknamed him “The Vulcan”, and they weren’t far off the mark.
 He wasn’t humorless, entirely, though.
 Sometimes he’d make a rare remark or make a gesture that spoke volumes.
 His wit was dry and intelligent and even more hysterical when it hit for being so unexpected.
 I hadn’t seen any of that in months, though.
 Once I started X-ing days off the calendar on my wall to countdown my leaving, he turned surly.
 It was hard, because I was Daddy’s little girl my whole life, but I was grown now, and not a little girl anymore.
 Did he have to find fault with everything I did lately?
 Oh, I couldn’t wait to get out of there.